TKone7/lightread/doc_30___design.md

 ---
 layout: default
-title: PHP Design Decisions
+title: Architecture and Design
 has_children: false
 nav_order: 30
 ---
-# Architecture and Design Decisions
+# Architecture and Design
 {: .no_toc }

 ## Table of contents